alexdepalex/k8s-from-scratch-meetup/slides.md

 <br/>
 Cluster-level functions are performed by the Controller Manager.
 For instance, Endpoints objects are created and updated by the endpoints controller, and nodes are discovered, managed, and monitored by the node controller.

-The conntroller manager watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
+The controller manager watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
 Examples of controllers that ship with Kubernetes today are the replication controller, endpoints controller, namespace controller, and serviceaccounts controller.

 !SUB
 **etcd**